Fact checkedFact Checked

 While it’s always best to prioritize whole foods in your diet, meeting your protein needs on foods alone can be challenging.
 Even if you include high-protein foods at every meal, your increased needs from hitting the gym may require the ease and convenience of added protein through protein powders.

 An adequate protein intake is key if a big butt or large gluteal muscles are at the top of your wishlist.
 Whether your goal is to maintain current muscle or focus on muscle building, protein powders can be instrumental in your balanced diet.
-To choose the protein shake that is right for you, you may consider its ingredients, digestibility, and nutrition content.
+To choose the protein shake that is right for you, you may consider its ingredients, digestibility, and nutritional content.
 The best protein powder for booty gains doesn’t have to be costly, but investing in a high-quality protein powder can be an investment in your overall health.

-The five protein powders included in this article each offer their own benefits, but they are not the only quality options available to you.
-Depending on your needs, you may look for organic protein powder, protein powders with only natural ingredients or whey protein isolate powders.
+The five protein powders included in this article each offer their benefits, but they are not the only quality options available to you.
+Depending on your needs, you may look for organic protein powder, protein powders with only natural ingredients, or whey protein isolate powders.
 In addition, many protein powders are gluten-free, and several provide essential vitamins for your muscle cells and beyond.

 Final Thought